canfoundation/can-signing-protocol-example-web/README.md

 - Input your CAN account
 - Input CAN account's receiver
 - Input quantity - Amount of CAT you want to transfer
+- Redirect URL - a callback URL when sign transaction Server Side (use for option 2)

 We have 2 option to sign a transaction.